brainworxx/kreXX-TYPO3-Extension/Documentation/Quickstart/Index.rst

 Quickstart
 ==========

-Here you will find a quick guide to get you started with Includekrexx.
+Here you will find a quick guide to get you started with kreXX.

 .. toctree::
    :maxdepth: 2